storj-archived/kfs/doc/performance-testing.md

 While P-Values should not be followed blindly, the data does indicate that the KFS protocol gives statistically significant gains in speed and consistency.

+To reproduce the data generated for these tests:

+* Clone this git repository
+* Make sure you have Node.js and NPM installed
+* Run `npm install` from the project root directory
+* Run `npm run benchmark [iterations] [path_to_write_results]`

+You can set the path to the database to create using the `KFS_PERF_DIR` environment variable for testing on different types of drives.
+If no path to write results to is specified, they will be written to stdout.

+If you want to experiment with chunk size (discrete key/value pairs associated with a file), modify the `C` constant in `lib/constants.js`.